Losant/losant-docs/docs/workflows/accessing-payload-data.md

 *   `{{multiply val1 val2}}`: Casts the two values as numbers and multiplies them.
 *   `{{divide val1 val2}}`: Casts the two values as numbers and divides them.
 *   `{{valueByKey objArray key keyField valueField}}`: Returns the value of `valueField` on the object in the `objArray` whose value for `keyField` matches the value of `key`.
 The arguments `keyField` and `valueField` are optional, defaulting to the field names `key` and `value`.
 If there is no match found, a blank result is returned.
+*   `{{toHtml object}}`: Takes the given object and converts it to a HTML/XML document string.
+The object must be of the same format that the [HTML Parser node](/workflows/logic/html-parser/) outputs in JSON mode.

 ### Iterating Over Arrays and Objects